Skip to main content Skip to navigation

 Ryan, Washington’s number one spring wheat variety released by WSU, is winning over farmers and grain buyers in the U.S. and across the Pacific, thanks to its productivity and ability to create an outstanding fresh noodle.
 Ryan was released in 2016 for all Pacific Northwest growing regions.

-Perfect for Japanese udon, Ryan wheat delivers a chewy, bouncy bite.
+Perfect for Japanese udon noodles, Ryan wheat delivers a chewy, bouncy bite.
 Ryan noodles stay bright and clear longer, making for a more attractive product.
 The grain also has outstanding qualities for traditional cookies, crackers, and other soft wheat flour products.

 Seasonings & Rubs